-Some airlines may restrict travel after 36 weeks or require a note from your midwife near the end of your pregnancy saying that it is safe for you to fly.
+Some airlines may require a note from your midwife near the end of your pregnancy saying that it is safe for you to fly.
 You need to check with the airline before you travel to find out what rules they may have.
-Book an aisle seat so you can get up to stretch your legs every 2 hours.
 After 36 weeks of pregnancy, it is usually recommended that travel is limited to no more than 1-2 hours from your home.
 Check with your midwife before you travel for long distances.

-If you must travel late in pregnancy, know where to get medical care along the way and at your destination.
-Seek emergency medical care for any of the warning signs that are listed in this book and be prepared to have your baby where you are traveling.
+If you must travel late in pregnancy, be prepared to have your baby where you are traveling.
 You can ask for a copy of your prenatal records to take with you or if you need medical care while traveling you can call the office or the midwife on call and we can fax your records to you or your healthcare provider.